electric-sql/pglite/packages/pglite-socket/README.md

 The package also includes a [CLI](#cli-usage) for quickly starting a PGlite socket server.

-Note: Although PGlite is a single-connection database, it is possible to have multiple simultaneous connections open with pglite-server.
+Note: Although PGlite is a single-connection database, it is possible to open and use multiple simultaneous connections with pglite-server.
 This is achieved through a multiplexer implemented in the  server (see the parameter `-m, --max-connections`).
 This is different from a normal Postgres installation, so not all use cases are guaranteed to work.

 ## Installation